-On a smallish acreage with the density we desire, total food self-sufficiency is not really an option, nor even desirable.
-Villages have always traded with their neighbours and we imagine the same.
+On a smallish acreage with the planned density, total food self-sufficiency may not be practical or even desirable.
+Villages have always traded with their neighbours and we envisage engaging with the wider community, trading our surplus and sourcing items that we need.
 However, the more we can achieve with growing our own wholesome food, the more resilient we will be and the less we will rely on others.
 In so doing, we are also able have confidence in what we put into our bodies and maintain a connection with the earth.

 We are excited about: permaculture, community supported agriculture (CSA), local growers, trading, biological farming, permaculture, food producing streetscapes, chooks and ducks, downstream processing in our big community kitchen, the possibilities of hemp.